 Online learning has become an immediate necessity for schools.
 The changes that were coming over years now must happen overnight.
 That’s a tremendous pressure on you as a teacher to get it right.

-Blended learning offers huge potential.
+Hybrid learning offers huge potential.
 It allows students greater flexibility, develops virtual collaboration, and even saves your school money by reducing running costs.

 Start small and simple.
 Experiment with different ideas to mix live and asynchronous lessons together.
 Find the mixture of face-to-face and remote education that suits you and create a richer, deeper learning experience.